-We’re available by phone in case you need extra help, but it’s such an easy project that you probably won’t need us.
-Fewer than 1% of our collectors have asked for help.
+We’re available by phone in case you need extra help, but it’s such an easy project, that you probably won’t need us.
+In fact, fewer than 1 in 150 of our collectors ask for help.
 Stretching a painting yourself really is fast, fun, and easy.

 Step One: Gather Your Materials.

 a staple gun and staples